E1.1 Sort, construct, and identify cubes, prisms, pyramids, cylinders, and cones by comparing their faces, edges, vertices, and angles.

 Place the following three-dimensional objects on a table for students to see: a cube, a square-based prism, a rectangle-based prism, a triangle-based pyramid, a sphere, a cone and a cylinder.

-Invite a student to choose, without pointing or naming, a mystery three-dimensional object and to inform you discreetly of his or her choice.
+Invite a student to choose, without pointing or naming, a mystery three-dimensional object and to inform you discreetly of their choice.

 Ask the other students to try and discover the mystery three-dimensional object by asking yes/no questions.
 Clarify that the questions asked must be about the properties of the three-dimensional objects, including the number of faces, edges, vertices, and angle.
 The student who has chosen the three-dimensional object answers the questions.